Digital Permanence

 The Number Three

 Everything in the protocol traces back to the number three.
 Three months of probation.
 Three verifications to earn permanence.
-Three megabytes per day.
+Three MB per day at L1 (climbing by one with each level).
 Three days to exercise a storage unlock.
 Ninety days to vest a stress badge.
 3^n months to reach level n.
-L+2 for the contribution ratio.
+L+2 for the Surplus ratio.
 Three times the base for the maximum eternal floor.
 The entire economic engine is derivable from a single constant.

 You now have a complete picture of how Avatarnet works: the identity you create, the cryptography that protects it, the content structure that organizes it, the network that carries it, the replication that preserves it, and the economics that sustain it.
 For the precise rules, formulas, and edge cases behind each layer, the Spec covers every topic as a formal specification.